JuliaGeometry/CoordinateTransformations.jl/README.md

 #### Coordinate types

-The package does not assume any specific coordinate types for Cartesian coordinates, and aims to accept any indexable container (such as `Vector`, `Tuple`, *FixedSizeArrays*' `FixedSizeVector{N}` or any other duck-typed vector).
-For speed, we recommend using a statically-sized container such as `Point{N}` or `Vec{N}` from *FixedSizeArrays*,  or even an `NTuple{N}`.
-However, it is attempted that the package will not change your data type.
+The package accepts any `AbstractVector` type for Cartesian coordinates (as well as *FixedSizeArrays* types in Julia v0.4 only).
+For speed, we recommend using a statically-sized container such as `SVector{N}` from *StaticArrays*.

 We do provide a few specialist coordinate types.
 The `Polar(r, θ)` type is a 2D polar representation of a point, and similarly in 3D we have defined